↖ Homepage of the site 'What to do with your life?'

 |

-Some individuals attack others, either by pathology, or to protect the lie to themselves, or simply to ensure a higher social rank (this is one of the aspects of generalized nepotism) or advantages.
+Some individuals attack others, either because of pathology, or to protect their own lies, or simply to secure a higher social rank (this is one aspect of widespread nepotism) or advantages.

 |